GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-access-and-quota/README.md

 # Multi-Cluster Access and Quota

-This example shows how to manage Namespaces, RoleBindings, and ResourcQuotas across multiple clusters using Anthos Config Management, GitOps, and Kustomize.
+This tutorial shows how to manage Namespaces, RoleBindings, and ResourceQuotas across multiple clusters using Anthos Config Management, GitOps, and Kustomize.

-The resources in this examples are different for each cluster.
+The resources in this tutorial are different for each cluster.
 So ConfigSync is configured to pull config from different directories.
-If you want your config to be identical for every cluster, check out the [Multi-Cluster Access and Quota](../multi-cluster-access-and-quota/) tutorial instead.
+If you want your config to be identical for every cluster, check out the [Multi-Cluster Fan-out](../multi-cluster-fan-out/) tutorial instead.

 ## Namespace management

-In this example, each cluster includes the same namespaces.
+In this tutorial, each cluster includes the same namespaces.
 This is not strictly required, but makes it easier to manage a set of clusters.

 The namespaces are managed in `config/all-clusters/namespaces.yaml` and inherited using a `kustomization.yaml` file for each cluster.

 ## Access control

-In this example, each namespace includes a RoleBindings to grant view permission to namespace users.
+In this tutorial, each namespace includes a RoleBindings to grant view permission to namespace users.

 Following the pattern of [namespace sameness](https://cloud.google.com/anthos/multicluster-management/environs#namespace_sameness), the users are configured to be different for each namespace, but the same across clusters.